hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 So there may be a forth step above where the client falls back to IXFR over TCP.
-There may also be a forth step where the secondary must fall back to AXFR because the master does not support IXFR.
+There may also be a forth step where the secondary must fall back to AXFR because e.g. the primary does not support IXFR.

 ## Data Leakage of NOTIFY and SOA Message Exchanges